-Besides creative ways to handle pesky corn cob issues, Holly is such a talented and well-rounded person that it’s hard not to brag about her.
+Beyond creative solutions to divorce cases, Holly is such a talented and well-rounded person that it’s hard not to brag about her.
 Not only is she an accomplished lawyer, but she’s an athlete with a creative side who is also very giving to her family, her clients, and the community.

 For example, she spent her first year of college at Liberty University on an academic and Division 1 softball scholarship.
 She injured her arm but still wanted to play softball, so she transferred to Azusa Pacific University in California, where she played softball for three years while studying political science.